Obama: 'Go keep changing the world in 2018'

 In his tweet thread, Obama shared a news article about Kat Creech, a wedding planner in Houston who turned a postponed wedding into a volunteer opportunity for Hurricane Harvey victims.

-He also tweeted about Eagles defensive end Chris Long giving his paychecks from the first six games of the NFL season to fund scholarships in Charlottesville, Virginia, and Jahkil Jackson, a 10-year-old who created kits full of socks, toiletries and food for homeless people in Chicago.
+He also tweeted about Eagles defensive end Chris Long giving his paychecks from the NFL season to fund scholarships in Charlottesville, Virginia, and Jahkil Jackson, a 10-year-old who created kits full of socks, toiletries and food for homeless people in Chicago.

 He concluded at the end of his thread: "All across America people chose to get involved, get engaged and stand up.
 Each of us can make a difference, and all of us ought to try.
 So go keep changing the world in 2018."